 Use your bonus, an inheritance, or any other windfall to make a prepayment.
 Most mortgages allow borrowers to make annual prepayments of 10% to 20% of the principle without extra fees.
 You’ll want to check the terms and conditions of your mortgage to know exactly what your prepayment privileges are.

 Before implementing either of these strategies, always check in with your financial plan to make sure it’s the most impactful use of your money.
-If you’re not sure what the best choice for you is and you’d like to talk it through with a financial planner, book a free call with a Plan Pro.
+If you’re not sure what the best choice for you is and you’d like to talk it through, book a free call with an advisor.
 We’d love to help!